The Application Process and Pre-Departure

 Can I open a bank account in the country I am studying?
 Is it recommended?

 In most cases it will be legal for you to open a bank account in the country that you are studying.
-Where this is the case, the IIS strongly advises you to open an account and keep your money there.
+Where this is the case, the CGE strongly advises you to open an account and keep your money there.

 Should I take US dollars or should I take travelers checks?

-The IIS suggests that you take only small amounts of US dollars and local currency with you.
+The CGE suggests that you take only small amounts of US dollars and local currency with you.
 In most countries, it will be possible to access your US bank account with a MAC/ ATM (or similar) card.

 Do I need health insurance while I am abroad?